-Part 3 Section 4 - State Specific Objectives - Future
+Part 3 Section 5 - State Specific Objectives - Future

 Please review your State specific objectives and narrative overview.
-Are there changes that need to be made for the upcoming fiscal year?
-Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.
+Do changes need to be made on this page for the upcoming fiscal year?
+Note: Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.

-- Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+• Yes, the information in this section must be updated.
+I understand that I must include the heading "Update for FY 2024" before adding my changes in the narrative section and then click "Save" to save the changes.

+No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+If no is selected, this section will not be open for editing.

-The State may include additional objectives from the national priorities or emphasis areas identified in the MCSAP CVSP Planning Memorandum as applicable.
+The State may include additional objectives from the national priorities or emphasis areas identified in the NOFO as applicable.
 In addition, the State may include any State-specific CMV problems identified in the State that will be addressed with MCSAP funding.
-Some examples may include hazardous materials objectives, Electronic Logging Device (ELD) implementation, and crash reduction for a specific segment of industry, etc.
+Some examples may include human trafficking/smuggling initiatives, work zone safety details, hazardous materials objectives, Electronic Logging Device (ELD) implementation, and crash reduction for a specific segment of industry, etc.